Psychology of Women: A Multicultural Perspective

 influence of culture, class, and ethnicity.

-online office hours will be held online via Canvas on Wednesdays from 7:00-7:30
+online office hours will be held online via Canvas on Tuesdays from 7:00-7:30

 P.M.
 Appointments may also be scheduled on an